 The Auden Theatre is a professional and versatile venue for our own productions but we are also a recognised mid-scale receiving house and one of the key venues, alongside our beautiful Theatre in the Woods, for the Holt Festival.
 The range, scale and variety of performances to which our pupils have access throughout the year is developing and aims to provide an extra artistic and cultural dimension to their term time experience and that of the wider community.

 Drama Scholarships on transfer to the Senior School and into the Sixth Form are offered.
-Please visit our page on Scholarships for more information.
+Please visit our page on Scholarships page for more information.

 “Gresham’s, in many ways made me the person I am today.
 It was the first place I ever acted.
 Crucially, it was the first place I wanted to act.
 Perhaps I wouldn’t have been an actor at all if it weren’t for Gresham’s.”